5axes/CustomSupportCylinder/README.md

 # Custom Supports Plugin for Cura

 Cura plugin which enables you to add custom cylindrical and cubic supports.
-It was originaly based on the CustomSupports plugin of Krasimir Stenanov : http://lokspace.eu/cura-custom-supports-plugin/
+It was originaly based on the Support Eraser plugin of Ultimaker B.V.

-Source code on Github : https://github.com/lokster/cura-custom-supports/tree/master/CustomSupports
+Source code on Github : [https://github.com/5axes/Cura/tree/master/plugins/SupportEraser](https://github.com/5axes/Cura/tree/master/plugins/SupportEraser)

-Now this plugin offer much more possibilities :
+This plugin offer now much more possibilities :

 - Possibility to define cylindrical / squarred support
 - Possibility to define the support size